Blue Jays to play in Buffalo minor league park amid pandemic

 “Baltimore never got to a situation to where we were denied,” Blue Jays President Mark Shapiro said. ”At some point continuing to explore and look at an option like Baltimore was not going to be a risk we could take.
 That risk of being turned down certainly existed.
 And so we obviously had to make a decision knowing we had a very good alternative, albeit not a major league one.”

-The Blue Jays open the season on the road at Tampa Bay.
+The Blue Jays opened the season on the road at with a 6-4 victory over Tampa Bay on Friday.
 Their first scheduled home series, against the Washington Nationals on July 29 and 30, will now also be on the road to accommodate infrastructure modifications at Sahlen Field to help it meet Major League Baseball standards and COVID-19 safety requirements.

 The Blue Jays’ first game in Buffalo will be either on July 31 against the Philadelphia Phillies or on Aug.
 11 against the Miami Marlins.